EOEPCA/iam/docs/admin/installation/installation.md

 ## Keycloak Configuration

-Finally, some manual configuration need to be done in Keycloak.
+Finally, some manual configuration may need to be done in Keycloak unless they have already been performed by the IAM-BB Helm chart.
-The required steps are described in the following subsections.
+The potential steps are described in the following subsections.

 ### Create realm